alirezasharifidev/version/README.md

 * `Load(LPVOID lpParam)`: This function contains your payload.
 It is designed to be called by `DllMain` on a new thread to avoid potential deadlocks.

 Feel free to customize the `Load(LPVOID lpParam)` function to include your own code or payload.

+---
+This project is provided for educational purposes only.